Russian Revolution: October Revolution

 The provisional government with its second and third coalition was led by a right wing fraction of the Socialist-Revolutionary party, SR. This non-elected provisional government faced the revolutionary situation and the growing mood against the war by avoiding elections to the state Duma.
 However, the October revolution forced the political parties behind the newly dissolved provisional government to move and move fast for immediate elections.
 All happened so fast that the left SR fraction did not have time to reach out and be represented in ballots of the SR party which was part of the coalition in the provisional government.
 This non-elected government supported continuation of the war on the side of the allied forces.
 The elections to the State Duma 25 November 1917 therefore did not mirror the true political situation among peasants even if we don't know how the outcome would be if the anti-war left SR fraction had a fair chance to challenge the party leaders.
 In the elections, the Bolshevik party received 25% of the votes and the Socialist-Revolutionaries as much as 58%.
 It is possible the left SR had a good chance to reach more than 25% of the votes and thereby legitimate the October revolution but we can only guess.

 After the majority of the petrograd Soviet passed into the hands of the Bolsheviks, [Trotsky] was elected its chairman and in that position organized and led the insurrection of October 25.

 — Lenin on the organization of the October Revolution, Vol.XIV of the Collected Works.

 Lenin did not believe that a socialist revolution necessarily presupposed a fully developed capitalist economy.
 A semi-capitalist country would suffice and Russia had a working class base of 5% of the population.

 Though Lenin was the leader of the Bolshevik Party, it has been argued that since Lenin was not present during the actual takeover of the Winter Palace, it was really Trotsky's organization and direction that led the revolution, merely spurred by the motivation Lenin instigated within his party.
-Bolshevik figures such as Anatoly Lunacharsky, Moisei Uritsky and Dmitry Manuilsky agreed that Lenin’s influence on the Bolshevik party was decisive but the October insurrection was carried out according to Trotsky’s, not to Lenin’s plan.
+Bolshevik figures such as Anatoly Lunacharsky, Moisei Uritsky and Dmitry Manuilsky agreed that Lenin's influence on the Bolshevik party was decisive but the October insurrection was carried out according to Trotsky's, not to Lenin's plan.

 Critics on the Right have long argued that the financial and logistical assistance of German intelligence via their key agent, Alexander Parvus was a key component as well, though historians are divided, since there is little evidence supporting that claim.

-The dissolution of the Constituent Assembly on 6 January 1918.
-The Tauride Palace is locked and guarded by Trotsky, Sverdlov, Zinoviev and Lashevich.